crystallabs/crysterm/README.md

 (A lot of modern software just hardcodes the sequences.)

-The other important module at Crysterm's core is [event_handler](https://github.com/crystallabs/event_handler). through which all app events are routed.
+The other important module at Crysterm's core is [event_handler](https://github.com/crystallabs/event_handler). through which all app events and input are routed.

 ## Trying out the examples